-1. Potable Water - 90 gallons per capita per day based on average annual flow and a Peak maximum day flow of 135 per capita per day.
+- 1. Potable Water 90 gallons per capita per day based on average annual flow and a Peak maximum day flow of 135 per capita per day. - a.
+This LOS standard was adopted as part of the City of Venice Water Supply Work Plan. - 2.
+Wastewater 162 gallons per day based on the average annual flow and a Peak of 324 gallons per day based on the maximum day flow.

 - a.
-This LOS standard was adopted as part of the City of Venice Water Supply Work Plan, Prepared By: Kimley Horn and Associates, Inc. May 2019. - 2.
-Wastewater 162 gallons per day based on the average annual flow and a Peak of 324 gallons per day based on the maximum day flow. - a.
 This LOS standard was adopted as part of the City's Wastewater Master Plan.
 Converting this standard to per capita per day utilizing 1.78 persons per household results in 91 gallons per capital per day based on the average annual flow and a Peak of 182 gallons per capita per day based on the maximum day flow. - 3.
-Stormwater Post-development runoff may not exceed pre-development runoff for a 24-hour, 25-year storm event, unless an exception is granted by the City Engineer for unrestricted tidal discharge or the project meets Southwest Florida Water Management District (SWFWMD) (Southwest Florida Water Management District) exemption criteria.
+Stormwater Post-development runoff may not exceed pre-development runoff for a 24-hour, 25-year storm event, unless an exception is granted by the City Engineer for unrestricted tidal discharge or the project meets Southwest Florida Water Management District (SWFWMD) exemption criteria.
 Stormwater treatment shall be provided which meets all applicable SWFWMD Rules and Regulations or demonstrate the project meets SWFWMD exemption criteria. - 4.
 Solid Waste Collection and capacity of 6.8 pounds per capita per day; and collection of residential solid waste shall occur at least weekly. - 5.
 Transportation / Mobility - a.
 Roadways Consistent with Strategy TR 1.2.2, the City shall adopt and seek to maintain a LOS standard of "D" for peak hour conditions for all roadways within the City (arterial and collector); LOS standard of "C" for peak hour conditions for all public local roadways within the City.
-The City, through the Land Development Code and review process, will has established analysis and review criteria.
+The City, through the Land Development Code and review process, has established analysis and review criteria.
 Roadways unable to obtain the adopted LOS due to environmental constraints, or those not financially feasible, will be identified as constrained or backlogged roadways. - b.
-Pedestrian/Sidewalks Consistent with Strategy TR 1.2.3, the City shall has adopted and seek to will maintain a pedestrian LOS standard of "D". - c.
-Bicycle Consistent with Strategy TR 1.2.4, the City shall has adopted and seek to will maintain a LOS standard of "D". - d.
-Transit Consistent with Strategy TR 1.2.5, the City shall has adopted and seek to will maintain a transit LOS of "D". - Functional Open Space Consistent with Strategy OS 1.1.2, the City's adopted LOS standard is 7 acres of functional open space for each 1,000 functional population.
+Pedestrian/Sidewalks Consistent with Strategy TR 1.2.3, the City has adopted and will maintain a pedestrian LOS standard of "D". - c.
+Bicycle Consistent with Strategy TR 1.2.4, the City the City has adopted and will maintain a LOS standard of "D". - d.
+Transit Consistent with Strategy TR 1.2.5, the City the City has adopted and will maintain a transit LOS of "D". - Functional Open Space Consistent with Strategy OS 1.1.2, the City's adopted LOS standard is 7 acres of functional open space for each 1,000 functional population.
 Strategy OS 1.1.2 provides additional criteria on the application of this LOS standard. - 7.
-Hurricane Shelter Space Consistent with Strategy OS 1.9.10, the LOS standard for shelter space shall be 20 square feet per person seeking shelter.
-Strategy OS 1.9.10 provides criteria on the application and calculation of this LOS standard. - 8.
-7. Public Schools Public School LOS shall be provided by the Intent and Strategies contained within Intent PS 6.1
+Public Schools Public School LOS shall be provided by the Intent and Strategies contained within Intent PS 6.1